roostamovic/roostamovic/README.md

 - 🌱 I’m currently learning Deep Learning and OpenCV
 - 💬 Ask me about Machine Learning, Deep Learning and Data Science
 - 📫 How to reach me: https://www.linkedin.com/in/roostamovic/
-- ⚡ Fun fact: I can't stand without learning a news in math
+- ⚡ Fun fact: I can't stand without learning news in Math and Data Science

  ### Glad to see you here ! ![visitors](https://visitor-badge.glitch.me/badge?page_id=page.id)